Bone grafting is a procedure usually needed when there is not enough bone available to support the placement of dental implants.

 Dental Implants in Moorabbin

-Bone grafting procedures performed at Captivate Dental is guaranteed safe and effective.
+Bone grafting procedures performed at Captivate Dental are safe and effective.
 Your treatment plan is carefully tailored just for you!

 If you need expert Moorabbin Dentist help, contact us today!